TaxTips.ca

 Distributions made by Canadian mutual funds to shareholders can consist of

-return of capital - this amount is not taxable, but reduces the adjusted cost base of the shares in the ETF
+bullet return of capital (ROC) - this amount is not taxable, but reduces the adjusted cost base of the shares in the mutual fund

 The distributions that are declared may not necessarily be paid to shareholders.
 Part or all of the distribution may be reinvested, not paid in cash.
 The amount of the reinvested distribution is added by the shareholder to the adjusted cost base of the shares in the mutual fund.

 Mutual funds allocate their realized capital gains to unit holders.
-Thus, if they have sold some investments at a gain during the year, they are allocating capital gains to you, even if the value of the mutual fund units went down.
+Thus, if they have sold some investments at a gain during the year, they are allocating capital gains to you, whether the value of the mutual funds went up or down.

-If you hold mutual funds in a non-registered account, you must keep track of your ACB, or "adjusted cost base" for each mutual fund.
+If you hold mutual funds in a non-registered account, you must keep track of your adjusted cost base (ACB) for each mutual fund.
 Most mutual fund companies provide information on how to calculate the ACB.
 The ACB of your investment in one mutual fund will be the total of:

 1. the total that you paid to purchase your units, including any commission,